robertorosero/pyhtonmig/Doc/library/socketserver.rst

    The type of socket used by the server; :const:`socket.SOCK_STREAM` and :const:`socket.SOCK_DGRAM` are two possible values.

+.. data:: timeout

+   Timeout duration, measured in seconds, or :const:`None` if no timeout is desired.
+If :meth:`handle_request` receives no incoming requests within the timeout period, the :meth:`handle_timeout` method is called.

 There are various server methods that can be overridden by subclasses of base server classes like :class:`TCPServer`; these methods aren't useful to external users of the server object.

-.. % should the default implementations of these be documented, or should
-.. % it be assumed that the user will look at SocketServer.py?
+..
+XXX should the default implementations of these be documented, or should it be assumed that the user will look at SocketServer.py?

 .. function:: finish_request()